massivemadness/Squircle-CE/README.md

 ```

-You can also create custom theme by changing the `ColorScheme` properties:
+You can also write your own theme by changing the `ColorScheme` properties.
+The example below shows how you can programmatically load the color scheme:

 ```kotlin
 editor.colorScheme = ColorScheme(